 No Timeline Views: Lots of project management software comes with a Gantt chart or timeline view.
 Jira does not.
 Timelines are useful for seeing which tasks and subtasks are connected with one another.
 With a timeline view, project managers can adjust schedules if a problem arises in one task that will impact others.
 To get this type of functionality, you’d have to get a separate Gantt chart app and connect it to Jira through the Atlassian marketplace.

 Jira Pricing and Options

-Let’s dive deeper into the pricing specifics and Jira offerings.
+Let’s look at the pricing specifics Jira has to offer.